HansDP/redux-container-state-globalsaga/README.md

 ...
 import { compose } from 'redux'
-import { view, applyLocalMiddleware } from 'redux-container-state' import { sagaViewEnhancer } from '../globalsaga'
+import { view, applyLocalMiddleware } from 'redux-container-state' import { sagaViewEnhancer } from 'redux-container-state-globalsaga'

 import yourSaga from './sagas'